insaneinside/chimi/README.md

 Configuration files use the [YAML](http://yaml.org/) format, and should be easy to write for new hosts.

-Chimi is under moderate development and is still growing somewhat organically;
-it's not yet ready for general use (and is poorly documented); feel free to try it out, but nothing is promised. ;)
+Chimi is in an alpha state: the overall design is relatively stable, but some features may be buggy or incomplete and the documentation is lacking.
+Feel free to try it out, but nothing is promised. ;)

 ## Installing